brianpetro/Smart-Connections-Docs/Smart Connect app/Smart Environments in Smart Connect.md

 	- Enhances privacy and relevance of AI interactions.

 ## Smart Sources settings
-See [[+🧩 Smart Ecosystem/docs (public)/docs.sc/Settings/Smart Sources|Smart Sources]] to learn more about settings for sources and blocks.
+See [[Smart Sources settings]] to learn more about settings for sources and blocks.